What Are Your Options For Compensation After A Work Injury?

 If you are considered an employee and you qualify for workers’ comp benefits, your attorney can help you complete the application and ensure you have taken the proper steps to receive benefits.
 If workers’ comp benefits are denied, your lawyer can assist you throughout the appeal of that decision.
 If you are an independent contractor, your attorney will help you to file a personal injury claim and will negotiate on your behalf for the compensation that you will need and deserve after a workplace injury.

 By law, you are entitled to compensation if you are injured while working or if you are injured by another party’s negligence.
-If you or a loved one have been injured at work, contact the legal team at Tuley Law Office today for a no-cost case evaluation.
+If you or a loved one have been injured at work, contact a workman’s comp lawyer in Indiana at Tuley Law Office today for a no-cost case evaluation.

 Have questions about your case?